operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

  * fetch the test configuration and test manifests from the bundle image
  * select the tests to run based on the test manifest labels and the selector
- * iterate through each CR within the bundle image CSV
+ * iterate through each test,
- * execute the test image Pod for each selected test passing in the current CR as an environment variable
+   * create a unique test namespace
+   * create the operator roles and service account in the unique namespace
+   * create the operator deployment
- * fetch the test image Pods log output for aggregation of test results
+   * when the test pod completes, fetch the test image Pod log output for aggregation of test results
+   * delete the unique test namespace
  * display the test results

 ### Custom Test Environments